Fira’s essay for the 2019 International Year of Indigenous Languages.

 Of course, it is a little naïve to assume that passion for foreign music alone can push a person to be disciplined enough take a language.
 After all, mastering a language, even for a native, is no easy feat.
 They are really after new opportunities.
 As a translator or tutor in an emerging market, being one of the few to be familiar with a foreign language that the country they work in is interested in makes them valuable assets.

-Local Japanese girl groups like Juice Juice or ?-ute may continue producing hit singles exclusively in Japanese, but the professionally done English translations in their music videos is clearly meant for a global audience to connect.
-There is also various incarnations of Colour Coded Lyrics providing translations to English and Romaji, as well as an entire market niche of videos from independent creators on YouTube providing translated lyric versions of songs.
+Japanese girl groups like Morning Musume or ANGERME will continue producing music videos exclusively in Japanese, but the English lyrics in these videos lets a global audience connect more comfortably.
+There is also various incarnations of Colour Coded Lyrics providing translations to English and Romaji, for fans wishing to sing along.

 Language is a distinct and crucial part of song lines in music.
 Even if the music is purely an instrumental, language would have been needed to communicate its motifs, refine instruments, hold ceremonies, and pass down musical tradition.
 The joy of music has no language barrier, but songs are always full of language.
 There is always a mark bearing singer’s identity, and thus their birthplace.
 You can tell which oyster this pearl came from.
 People are able to sing to themselves lyrics they don’t even understand, full of bliss, and yet be blissfully aware of where this music came from.

 The pleasure is satisfying, like having a taste of cultural cuisine that you end up loving, guilty yet sacrosanct.
 Because this is what foreign music is, a delicacy for the soul, rich in exotic and exciting new flavours, yet oddly familiar.
 Culture is far more difficult to cultivate in a nation than economic growth, and it begins with music.